Mrfrank13/Extract_DL_Details/README.md

 # Extract_DL_Details
-Extracting DL Details From the Parivahan Government Website Make sure you have the required modules pre-installed, the modules are
+Make sure you click 'View Code' and / or open the folder 'ExtractDL' where you will find the code to this project Extracting DL Details From the Parivahan Government Website Make sure you have the required modules pre-installed, the modules are
   1. Requests